 - Healthy activities: Such as gentle exercise, mindfulness and other forms of meditation.

-- Professional assistance: Psychologists, therapists, clinical psychiatrists, and mental health professionals can help provide support on your detox journey.
+- Professional assistance: Psychologists, therapists, hospital psychiatrists, and mental health professionals can help provide support on your detox journey.

 The longer you’ve been using cannabis, and the greater the quantity an individual takes, then the more severe the withdrawal symptoms – both physical and psychological – are likely to be.

-While the symptoms may not be as severe as those encountered for alcohol, cocaine, heroine and other substances; they can still be challenging
+While the symptoms may not be as severe as those encountered for alcohol, cocaine and other substances; they can still be challenging

 Physical symptoms of withdrawal include